li-rukun/li-rukun.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a postgraduate student in the Intelligent Human-Computer Interaction team of Qilu University of Technology, where I am mainly responsible for the research of stable motion control of quadrupedal mobile manipulators.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.